mponomar/countergen/README.md

 # Generator for counter boxes

-This uses OpenSCAD to generate counter boxes for board games/wargames, lots of small fiddly square tokens/counters/chits.
+This uses OpenSCAD to generate counter boxes for board games/wargames with lots of small fiddly square tokens/counters/chits.

 Example: